mas-bandwidth/gafferongames/content/about.md

 And now there is even more stuff I want to write about, but original research and writing quality articles takes _so much time_.
 Because of this, I rely on donations and sponsorships to carve time out from consulting to work on articles and open source code.

 If you enjoy my articles and open source code, please [support my work](http://www.patreon.com) on Patreon.
-Supporters also get access to exclusive content, like example source code for articles and early access to work in progress.
+Supporters get access to exclusive content, like example source code for articles and early access to work in progress.

 -- Glenn